anegrin/GiuliaTFT/README.md

 ![Secondary screen](res/4.png "Secondary screen")

-To move between the 2 data screens use the button on the bottom/center To reset the device use the button on the bottom/left; soft reset will just reboot while hard reset will remove calibaration and default device settings
+To switch between the 2 data screens use the button on the bottom/center.
+To reset the device use the button on the bottom/left; soft reset will just reboot while hard reset will remove calibaration and default device settings.

-Giulia TFT automatically handles reboot or deepsleeps when the Bluetooth connection is not working properly or the engine has been switched off
+Giulia TFT automatically handles reboot or deepsleeps when the Bluetooth connection is not working properly or the engine has been switched off.

 # Building

 You can compile it using [Visual Studio Code](https://code.visualstudio.com/) with [PlatformIO plugin](https://platformio.org/install/ide?install=vscode); the project provides builds for:

-- `env:denky32 will build the ESP32 firmware with custom partition table (OTA ready)
+- `env:denky32 will` build the ESP32 firmware with custom partition table (OTA ready)
 - `env:emulator_35_64bits` and `env:emulator_28_64bits` will build the emulator image so you can develop the UI without flashing it to the physical device

-Emulator must be properly setup as described here in the [Run LittlevGL via PlatformIO](https://github.com/lvgl/lv_platformio/blob/master/README.md) README as it depends on the OS
+Emulator must be properly setup as described in the [Run LittlevGL via PlatformIO](https://github.com/lvgl/lv_platformio/blob/master/README.md) README as it depends on the OS.

 Relevant `build_flags`:

 - `GT_SPLASH_MESSAGE`: default is ""Giulia TFT" but maybe you own a Stelvio :smile:
-- `LV_FONT_*` and `GT_FONT_*`: we're providing fonts for 3.5 and 2.8 displays; check emulators flags if you need to build for 2.8 TFT
+- `LV_FONT_*` and `GT_FONT_*`: fonts for 3.5 and 2.8 displays are provided; check emulators flags if you need to build for 2.8 TFT
 - `GT_DEMO`: this build won't try to connect to any devices and some random demo values will be displayed
 - `GT_VERBOSE_LOG`: enable verbose serial logging
 - `SPI_FREQUENCY`: display refresh frequency; the TFT I'm using for this project is serial and it' pretty slow but good enough